afrdt/Ventriloquist-Ontology/README.md

 Art project exploring biopolitics and the algorithmic governance of the human body

 ## Installation
+1. Install most recent version of [anaconda](https://www.anaconda.com)
-1. Install most recent version of [python](https://www.python.org)
+2. Install most recent version of [python](https://www.python.org)
-2. Be sure to run the command files inside of the python directory
+3. Run scripts inside of python application directory
+4. Type in the following command in your terminal to verify conda and python are installed

+`conda -V`

+`python3`

-3. Once python is install type in the following commands in your terminal
+3. If conda is not found, type in the following command in your terminal

-`sudo pip3 install venv`
+`export PATH=~/opt/anaconda3/bin:$PATH`

 4. Clone this repository
 5. In your terminal, navigate to this repo
 6. In the same terminal type and enter the following sequences of commands

-`python3 venv env`
+`conda create --name env python=3.9`

-`source env/bin/activate`
+`source activate env`

+`conda install pip`

-`pip3 install pdfminer.six`
+`sudo $(which pip) install pdfminer.six`

-`mkdir output`

-`mkdir text`
+7. Verify pdfminer.six is install by running the following command and looking for **pdfminer.six**

+`conda list`

-7. Try running the following commands
+8. Try running the following commands

 This command will show you the available command line arguments and their functions

-`python3 pdfparser.py -h`
+`python3 parse.py -h`

 This command should create an output file containing following sentence "I love to go swimming."

-`python3 pdfparser.py -k love`
+`python3 parse.py -k love`

 8. When finished with parser, type the following command

-`deactivate`
+`conda deactivate`

 ## Running